Compression of Currents and Varifolds: Numerical experiments

-With this problem configuration, in both cases we compare the matching quality and matching time taken for the uncompressed, and compressed matching (using algorithm \ref{LDDMMcompalg}) problems.
+The template is in both cases taken to be a sphere mesh lying in a box centred at the origin of size $3.5\times 3.5 \times 3.5$, with the same resolution as the target surface.
+For the spatial kernel of the RKHS of deformation vector fields, we fix a sum of $4$ Gaussian kernels of decreasing length-scales $\sigma_{i} \in \{1.0,0.5,0.2,0.1\}$.
 For all experiments, the diffeomorphism and push-forward are computed via a forward Euler scheme with $10$ time-steps.
-The kernel and gradient computations for the diffeomorphisms, are performed using Keops and automatic differentiation.
-Optimization is performed via an LBFGS routine, with strong Wolfe line search run for $500$ iterations.
-All experiments are performed on a Tesla T4 GPU with 16gb of RAM.
+The kernel reductions and gradient computations for the diffeomorphism are performed using Keops \cite{Keops} and automatic differentiation.
+Optimisation is performed via an LBFGS routine run for $500$ iterations.
+We choose $P$, the number of spatial deformation control points of \cref{LDDMMcompalg} parametrising the diffeomorphism, to be the same as the number $m$ of varifold compression points.
+Spatial deformation control points are sampled from the spherical template uniformly and subsequently fixed for both compressed and uncompressed matching problems.

-In the above, we compress the target and template down to $7500$ triangles each, which is a compression ratio of \textbf{$97\%$}, giving a significant memory saving of the resulting matching algorithm.
-We observe in the figure above, that the matching quality is almost identical in $d_{H}$ between compressed and uncompressed and in some regions better than the full matching.
-As one expects, the compressed matching algorithm yields a significant speedup of $6-7$ times over the uncompressed version, reducing overall matching time from $5918$s to $860$s.
+We begin with the comparison for the bunny surface.
+We compress the target offline and the deformed template at each iteration, down to $7500$ triangles each, which is a compression ratio of \textbf{$97\%$}.
+Matching results are shown below in \cref{matchingrabbitcomp}.

+We observe in \cref{matchingrabbitcomp} that the matching quality is almost identical in $d_{H}$ for compressed and uncompressed registrations, and in some regions, better than the full matching.
+As one expects, the compressed matching algorithm yields a significant speed-up of $7$ times over the uncompressed version, reducing overall matching time from $\textbf{5918}$s to $\textbf{860}$s.

-In the second example, we consider the analogous matching problem, for a high resolution brain surface taken from the Thingi10K dataset with \textbf{$350,328$} triangles.
-The data and results are shown below.
+In the second example, we consider the analogous comparison for the brain surface.
+We compress the target offline, and the deformed template at each iteration down to $5000$ triangles each, which yields a compression ratio of \textbf{$99\%$}.
+The results are shown below in \cref{matchingbraincmop}.

-Once again, we compress the target and template down to $5000$ triangles each, which is yields a compression ratio of \textbf{$99\%$}.
-This yields huge memory savings and almost a factor of $10$ times speed-up over the uncompressed matching problem.
-Indeed, overall matching time is reduced from $6540$s to $660$s, on 500 iterations while still maintaining a similiar $d_{H}$ error.
+Once again, this yields sizeable runtime savings, with a factor of $10$ times speed-up over the uncompressed matching problem, with overall matching time reduced from $\textbf{6540}$s to $\textbf{660}$s, while still maintaining a similiar $d_{H}$ error.